 Weekend call is divided amongst first and second year residents, making average call responsibilities one weekend day per month when not on the Day Consult/Night Float rotation.

 Senior residents take "second call" and thus are on call on average one of every four nights for backup call.
 Senior residents are expected to come to the Eye Center after hours as needed (admissions, emergent procedures or when the junior residents have clinical questions).

 Faculty coverage is available at all times, and faculty staff supervises all trips to the operating room, both scheduled and unscheduled.

-Each resident is required to pursue a clinical research project of his/her choice under the supervision of a faulty person, and encouraged to publish at least one paper in a peer-reviewed journal before the training program can be considered to have been successfully completed.
+Each resident is required to pursue a clinical research project of his/her choice under the supervision of a faculty person and encouraged to publish at least one paper in a peer-reviewed journal before the training program can be considered to have been successfully completed.